clay/clay-kiln/docs/editing-components.md

 ![](images/settings_form.png)

+{% hint style="info" %}

-> #### info::Head and Invisible Component Settings
+#### Head and Invisible Component Settings

->
-> Components in `<head>` or invisible lists must have _all_ of their fields available in settings forms, as they don't have any visible elements that can be clicked.
+Components in `<head>` or invisible lists must have _all_ of their fields available in settings forms, as they don't have any visible elements that can be clicked.
 The settings forms are accesible from the [Find on Page drawer](manipulating-components.md#head-lists)

+{% endhint %}

 Settings forms are useful for `<head>` and invisible components, as well as _optional_ fields that aren't frequently accessed.
 They're also useful to provide manual fallbacks for automatic component logic, such as fields that are generated in `model.js` files.